 I absolutely love Pinterest.

 There has never been a time like this in our history.
-People know what’s going in your home; you know what’s going on in other people’s homes.
-We are sharing and building an enormous community of families helping other families.
+People know what’s going in your home and classroom; you know what’s going on in other people’s homes and classrooms.

 Through platforms like Pinterest, parents encourage other parents.
 Teachers help other teachers.
 Teachers help parents.
-What’s an absolute novelty is that parents are also helping teachers through the astounding array of activities they create (often better than teachers themselves!)
+What’s an absolute novelty is that parents are also helping teachers through the astounding array of activities they create (often better than teachers themselves!
+Sorry, teachers!)

-My kid only has meltdowns when I show him paint.
+- My student only has meltdowns when I show him paint.